jesperberth/automationclass/lab08/lab8.md

-# Lab 8: Ansible Automation Platform - Ansible Tower
+# Lab 8: Ansible Automation Platform - AWX / Ansible Tower

-In this session we will use Red Hat Ansible Automation Platform to orchestrate our ansible playbooks
+In this session we will use AWX / Ansible Tower to orchestrate our ansible playbooks

 ## Prepare